robertrau/libpifly/README.md

 # libpifly
-C library for PiFly HAT board.
+C++ library for PiFly HAT board.
 See www.rau-deaver.org/Project_PiFly.html

 # The PiFly board, the reason for libpifly